New Drugs in Development

 However, the development of dOTC was recently delayed because of deaths in monkeys that were given the drug for over three months.
 Some developed severe swelling and died soon after.
 It's possible that this is unique to monkeys since rats were given the drug for six months with no side effects.
 On the other hand, monkey data may be more predictive of what will happen in humans.
 Biochem Pharma is starting studies with a slightly different version which is less likely to cause this side effect.

-Early results from a small study of a new nucleoside analogue drug, DAPD, from Triangle Pharmaceuticals show promising antiviral activity.
+Early Results of DAPDEarly results from a small study of a new nucleoside analogue drug, DAPD, from Triangle Pharmaceuticals show promising antiviral activity.
 The ongoing study compared four different doses each taken twice a day: 25 mg, 100 mg, 200 mg and 300 mg.

 Volunteers had not taken anti-HIV therapy before.
 They had an average viral load around 10,000 copies HIV RNA and CD4+ cell counts of 300-400 when they entered the study.
 After two weeks of DAPD alone, people taking the highest dose had the best response (about a 1.5 log or 32 times reduction in viral load).
 Higher doses will be studied including taking the drug once a day.